-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your premium method, contact Customer Service (phone numbers are printed on the back of this booklet).
+Changing the way you pay your Part D late enrollment penalty

+If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+To change your payment method, contact Customer Service (phone numbers are printed on the back of this booklet).